At the conclusion of the Tour, it was door prize time, and Joe being Joe, started by the conversation.

 "How many have more than five?"
 Most of the hands are down.
 My hand is still standing proud.
 I finally get Joe's attention.

 "More than ten?" he asks.
 My hand is now the last one standing.
-Members of the audience chuckle, while other grin and shake their collective heads.
+Members of the audience chuckle, while others grin and shake their collective heads.
 I won the door prize, a copy of DVD set on Nikon Speedlights, after which McNally offers, with a sly Irish smile, "You need professional help".

 Storage Problem Solved: Needless to say, having that many speedlights can cause some small logistical problems, including safe storage that's easy to get to.
 I found my solution in the form of a 24-pocket shoe organizer from Bed Bath and Beyond.
 It's actually a little long for the rolling closet my cameras call home, one row being tucked away at the bottom.